aidanwolter3/Pang/README.md

 ``` javascript
 $scope.objects = pang.Collection(ParseTable).build();
 ```
-The array `objects` will synchronize with Parse.com when you use these methods
+The array `objects` will synchronize with Parse.com when you use these methods:
 ``` javascript
 //add a new object
 $scope.objects.add({name: 'Object Name'});